Cascading

 Important Considerations

-- ObjectQuel loads related entities and explicitly deletes them
+- ObjectQuel loads related entities into memory before deleting them

-- You have full control and visibility over what's being deleted
+@PreDelete,@PostDelete) fire for each cascaded delete - You have full visibility over what is being deleted

-- Database foreign key constraints are not required (but can be added)
+- Database foreign key constraints are not required, but can be added independently

 Performance Impact

-// Deleting an order with 100 items triggers:
+// Removing an order with 100 items triggers:

 // 1.
 SELECT to load the order